sooobin34/sooobin34.github.io/content/en/python/py_project1/index.md

 ---
-title: "Python Project 1 - 점프 러너 게임"
+title: "Python Project 1 - Jump Runner Game"
-subtitle: "Pygame을 이용한 점프 장애물 회피 게임"
+subtitle: "A Jump-and-Dodge Runner Game Built with Pygame"
-summary: "쿠키런처럼 장애물을 점프로 피하며 점수를 얻는 러너 게임을 Python(Pygame)으로 구현했습니다."
+summary: "Developed a Cookie Run-style runner game in Python (Pygame), where the player jumps to avoid obstacles and earns points."

 type: post
 date: 2025-10-10